Going My Way: Plot

 Jenny visits O'Malley at the church, sees the boys' choir, and reads the sheet music of "Going My Way".
-She, O'Malley, and O'Dowd devise a plan to rent out the Metropolitan, have the choir perform it with a full orchestra, then sell the rights to the song, saving the church from its financial woes.
-When Max Dolan (William Frawley), the music executive brought on to hear the song does not believe it will sell, the choir decides to make the most of its opportunity on the grand stage, and sings "Swinging on a Star".
-The executive overhears and decides to buy it, providing enough money to pay off the church mortgage.
+She, O'Malley, and O'Dowd devise a plan to rent out the Metropolitan Opera House, have the choir perform the song with a full orchestra, then sell the publishing rights, saving the church from its financial woes.
+When Max Dolan, the music executive brought on to hear the song does not believe it will sell, the choir decides to make the most of its opportunity on the grand stage, and sings "Swinging on a Star".
+The executive overhears the song and wants to buy it, providing enough money to pay off the church's mortgage.

 With everything settled, O'Malley is transferred to a new assignment; O'Dowd will be Fitzgibbon's new assistant, with Tony Scaponi in charge of the choir.
 However, the church is damaged by a massive fire.
 On Christmas Eve, parishioners gather in a temporary church for a Mass that also serves as O'Malley's farewell.
-O'Malley sent for Fitzgibbon's mother (Adeline De Walt Reynolds) from Ireland as a parting gesture.
+As a parting gesture, O'Malley has sent for Fitzgibbon's mother in Ireland.
 As mother and son embrace for the first time in 45 years, the choir sings "Too-ra-loo-ra-loo-ral", as Father O'Malley quietly slips away into the night.